sslomkowski/sslomkowski/README.md

 ### Hi, I’m @Farathey

-Biology student at the University of Gdańsk
+PhD student at the Faculty of Biology at the University of Gdańsk

 * Intrested in Data Science and Machine Learning, statistics, biology (mainly ecology and ornithology)

-* Currently learning data processing, statistics and machine learning with Tensorflow
+* Currently doing data processing for WildINTEL and ACORD projects

-* Looking to collaborate in Data Scinece projects
+* Looking to collaborate in Data Scinece and nature conservation projects

 <!---
 Farathey/Farathey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.